thelabuzov/100-days-of-code/log.md

 **Thoughts**: On average, it takes me a week to develop a website, now I'm thinking about developing an online store.
 Portfolios need different websites.

 **Link(s) to work**: [Hugo](https://codlipa.github.io/100-days-of-code/code/029/hugo)

+### Day 30: September 29, 2021

+**Today's Progress**: Added an old portfolio and replaced some code snippets.
+Created a repo with all websites and optimize it for production.

+**Thoughts**: Hardest job of all time lies ahead - this is original portfolio site, but hope I can do it.
+It will be updated when to improve skills.

+**Link(s) to work**: [Portfolio](http://codlipa.github.io/websites/portfolio)